-SPF (Sender Policy Framework) is an email authentication protocol designed to detect email spoofing and prevent unauthorized senders from sending messages on behalf of a particular domain.
+SPF stands for Sender Policy Framework.
+It is an email authentication protocol designed to detect email spoofing and prevent unauthorized senders from sending messages on behalf of a particular domain.

 SPF email records help maintain a list of verified senders for your domain that can be publicly looked up and retrieved by receiving servers to authenticate emails and are mentioned under RFC 7208.